Vonage/vonage-dotnet-sdk/README.md

  Vonage.RequestsPerSecond | Optional.
 Throttle to specified requests per second.
  Vonage.UserAgent         | Optional.
 Your app-specific usage identifier in the format of `name/version`.
 Example: `"myApp/1.0"`

+### Integration test configuration
+Make sure to set `Vonage.Key` (with you ApiKey value) and `Vonage.Secret` (with your ApiSecret value) in your environment variables.
+Integration tests will use those to directly target Vonage's APIs.

 ### Logging

 #### v5.0.0 +